Tea-n-Tech/professional-python/1-package-management/README.md

 Don't worry you can modify anything later.
 This will create a `pyproject.toml`.
-This famous file configures almost your entire project later on including linting settings as you will see.
+This famous file configures almost your entire project later on including linting as you will see.
+We will call the new package `deathstar`.

 ### First code

-We will add a directory called `deathstar` containing a legendary `__init__.py` file to mark it as a package and another file under `deathstar/laser.py` containing the function:
+After running `poetry init`, we will add a directory called `deathstar` containing a legendary `__init__.py` file to mark it as a package.
+Beside it, we create another file `deathstar/laser.py` containing the function:

 ```python
 def fire(planet: str):
     print(f"Firing laser at '{planet}'")
 ```

-This function will serve as an example function we want to expose.
+In the following we want to expose this function as our libraries functionality.

 ### Adding packages

-Since the output is a boring print statement, we will add the package `rich` which can print text with colors in terminals:
+Since the output is a boring print statement, we will add the package `rich` which can print text with colors in terminals.
+To do so we run:

 ```python
 poetry add rich
 ```

-Yielding the output:
+which yields the output

 ```bash
 Creating virtualenv deathstar-nPBsZxp8-py3.9 in /home/codie/.cache/pypoetry/virtualenvs